stevenuva/Eindproject-Minor-Programmeren/REPORT.md

 #### main.js
 This file consist of the main javascript code.
 From here other functions are called to create the visualisations that are depicted on the website.
 This file has some global variables which are needed to run everything smoothly.
 The file starts running when the user opens the website, with the window.onload function starts a chain of functions getting called.

 - The first function that gets called is the funtion loadData() which uses d3 queue to load a json file containing the data from the world bank.
-This data is retrieved from a raw github link (from my own github) because github pages strangly enough did not want to accept this json file otherwise.
+This data is retrieved from a raw github link (from my own github) because github pages strangely enough did not want to accept this json file otherwise.
 When it is done, the loadData function calls the function checkResponse().

 - The checkResponse function push the data (if no error was thrown) to a array.
 This array will be cleaned and restructured with the restructData() function.